devcarlosperez/CanAccesible/docs/technologies.md

 - **DigitalOcean Droplet**: Virtual Private Server (VPS) used to host and deploy the backend application and frontend application.
 - **DigitalOcean Managed Databases**: Managed MySQL database service, ensuring high availability.
+- **Nginx**: High-performance web server used as a reverse proxy to serve the frontend and handle SSL connections.
+- **Nominalia**: Domain registrar provider used for `canaccesible.es`.

+### Security & SSL

+- **Let's Encrypt**: Certificate Authority that provides free X.509 certificates for TLS encryption.
+- **Certbot**: Tool used to automatically obtain and renew SSL certificates from Let's Encrypt.

 ### Cloud Storage